Michèle Lai, Product Manager, RMS

 Although usually less severe than their U.S. counterparts, SCS in Europe can produce extensive losses, such as Andreas in 2013 with EUR 2.9 billion insured losses (2013 USD $3.9 billion) and Ela in 2014, EUR 2 billion insured losses (2014 USD $2.2 billion).

 RMS constantly monitors SCS activity, as this localized peril can potentially become catastrophic if hitting an urban area.
-The new RMS® Europe Severe Convective Storm HD Models due for release in 2018 will bring new understanding of this climate hazard and better tools for risk assessment.
+The RMS® Europe Severe Convective Storm HD Models will bring new understanding of this climate hazard and better tools for risk assessment.

 What Causes Severe Weather?